Mercury-x/CS/cs61a/textbook/ch1.md

 > When executing an assignment statement, Python evaluates the expression to the right of = before changing the binding to the name on the left.
 Therefore, one can refer to a name in right-side expression, even if it is the name to be bound by the assignment statement.

+- an enviroment is a sequence of frames.
+  - the global frame alone
+  - A local, then the global frame
+- Every expression is evaluated in the context of an environment
+  - A name evaluates to the value bound to that name in the earliest frame of the current environment in which that name is found
+  - I think it likes the js exec context

 ```py
 # so the expression like:
 x = y = z = 1